SDSU-Research-CI/kube-notebook/README.md

 # kube-notebook
-A container image for a JupyterNotebook with kubectl installed for interacting with kubernetes
+A container image for a Jupyter Notebook with kubectl installed for interacting with kubernetes

+## Software Inluded
+- kubectl
+- rclone
+- vim
+- git
+- unzip
+- zip
+- curl
+- wget